virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Run the following command to use Bundler to install all the gems listed in `Gemfile`.
 `bundle install`

 From now on, if you make changes to the `Gemfile`, run `bundle install` to install all of gems needed by the project.
 If you need to update any gems that are already installed, run `bundle update`.
 [More on Bundler commands here.](https://bundler.io/docs.html){:target="_blank"}.
+You can also refer to the [quick Bundler and Jekyll command reference]({% post_url 2021-1-21-simple-website-tutorial-part-three %}#quick-bundler-jekyll-command-reference){:target="_blank"} at the bottom of this page.

 Next, let's edit the site configuration file to work with our theme.
 Navigate to the root of your site folder and open the file `_config.yml` in a code editor.
 This file is where you set settings for your entire site.